karst-club/karst/static/page_data/rulebook/rules_of_play.md

 ### Ending an Encounter

 If one side has been defeated or tensions have been de-escalated, the Encounter ends.
 Otherwise, another round begins, starting with the roll for Initiative.

+# Learning Lessons
+- Healing
+- Loot
+- XP and Leveling
+- Journals and Notes